aws-solutions-library-samples/guidance-for-enterprise-search-and-audit-for-amazon-s3/README.md

-## Introduction
+# Guidance for Enterprise Search and Audit for Amazon S3

-## Support
+## Overview

-If you notice a defect, or need support with deployment or demonstrating the kit, create an Issue here: [link to issue board]
+This solution was built to allow for meta-data search of S3 objects in multiple S3 buckets and AWS accounts.
+Additionally, this solution allows the users to collect GET request data information from S3 Access Logs to collate access information on an individual object basis.
+Meta-data stored about each object includes all S3 tags, created date, encryption status, storage layer, and more.
+All this information is searchable through the provided ReactJS interface but customers can access the information directly in the OpenSearch cluster included with this solution.

 ## Prerequisities

-The only prerequisite for this solution is the proper access to run the CloudFormation template to set up S3 Auditor Lambda, SQS, SNS, IAM Permissions, OpenSearch Cluster, API Gateway and S3 permissions
+The only prerequisite for this solution is the proper access to run the CloudFormation template to set up S3 Auditor Lambda, SQS, SNS, IAM Permissions, OpenSearch Cluster, API Gateway and S3 permissions.

 ## Architecture